voytech/cljs-diagrams/README.md

 Component means nothing without an entity, and it can only be displayed after being attached as an entity child.

-Lets see how entity definition looks like:
+This is how entity definition looks like:

 ```clojure
 (defentity association